cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 actually searching that data is notibly absent.
 Searching collections of RDF datasets involves the use of a database technology called a Triplestore.
-There are many open source and commercial Triplestores in use but the IrishGen is generally used with [GraphDB](https://www.ontotext.com/products/graphdb/) or [Stardog](https://www.stardog.com/).
+There are many open source and commercial Triplestores in use but IrishGen is generally used with [GraphDB](https://www.ontotext.com/products/graphdb/) or [Stardog](https://www.stardog.com/).
 Querying RDF is a deep and complicated subject that will be reserved for another post where the